jcolag/entropy-arbitrage/2023-10-19-transfigurations.md

  >
  > **PICARD**: They make serious accusations against you.

 Did they, though?
-Those accusations sound *stereotypically* vague and flimsy, more like [lèse-majesté](https://en.wikipedia.org/wiki/L%C3%A8se-majest%C3%A9) than any material threat.
+Those accusations sound *stereotypically* vague and flimsy, more like {% wiki L%C3%A8se-majest%C3%A9|lèse-majesté|en %} than any material threat.
 But Picard doesn't like disturbing natural orders, I suppose, which came up previously in at least [*Too Short a Season*]({% post_url 2022-09-01-short-season %}).

  > **PICARD**: We must consider all options, Doctor, and not let our personal feelings impede our judgment.